-A person who has achieved this standard is able to demonstrate the following behaviours: (a) Contributing to the effective management of pharmacy personnel. (b) Undertaking continuing professional development. (c) Conducting self-assessments or appraisals in line with the performance management policy. (d) Adhering to basic human resources management legislation, e.g. the Labour Relations Act and Basic Conditions of Employment Act.
-Assessment (Tick appropriate box) Does this standard form part of my current practice of pharmacy?
-Yes No D IF YES, on the basis of the evidence I have identified I can do this.
+A person who has achieved this standard is able to demonstrate the following behaviours:

+- (a) Contributing to the effective management of pharmacy personnel. - (b) Undertaking continuing professional development. - (c) Conducting self-assessments or appraisals in line with the performance management policy. - (d) Adhering to basic human resources management legislation, e.g. the Labour Relations Act and Basic Conditions of Employment Act.

+Yes No